umd-lib/etdg-networking-intro/index.md

 --

-### Application Layer
+### Application Layer: Definition

-The application layer includes the protocols used by most applications for providing user services or exchanging application data over the network connections established by the lower level protocols, but this may include some basic network support services, such as many routing protocols, and host configuration protocols.
-Examples of application layer protocols include the Hypertext Transfer Protocol (HTTP), the File Transfer Protocol (FTP), the Simple Mail Transfer Protocol (SMTP), and the Dynamic Host Configuration Protocol (DHCP).
-Data coded according to application layer protocols are encapsulated into transport layer protocol units (such as TCP or UDP messages), which in turn use lower layer protocols to effect actual data transfer.
+The **application layer** includes the protocols for providing user services or exchanging data over the network connections established by the lower level protocols.
+Data coded according to application layer protocols is encapsulated into transport layer protocol units (such as TCP or UDP messages), which in turn use lower layer protocols to effect actual data transfer.

 https://en.wikipedia.org/wiki/Internet_protocol_suite#Application_layer